-The full-time staff has completed training in the Federal Emergency Management Agency's (FEMA) Professional Development and Advanced Professional Development programs, as well as the National Incident Management System recently adopted nationwide.
+The full-time staff has completed training in the Federal Emergency Management Agency's (FEMA) Professional Development and Advanced Professional Development programs, as well as the National Incident Management System adopted nationwide.

 Disasters don't respect boundaries; city, county, or state.
 Recovering from a disaster requires skills, knowledge, and equipment from a wide range of agencies and organizations, including: